Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/dbt-copilot-faqs.md

 <Constant name="copilot" /> is available in the [<Constant name="cloud_ide" />](/docs/cloud/dbt-cloud-ide/develop-copilot), [<Constant name="visual_editor" />](/docs/cloud/use-canvas), and [<Constant name="query_page" />](/docs/explore/dbt-insights).
 Future releases will bring <Constant name="copilot" /> to even more parts of the <Constant name="cloud" /> application!

-To use <Constant name="copilot" />, you must have a <Constant name="cloud" /> [Starter, Enterprise, or Enterprise plus account](https://www.getdbt.com/contact) and administrative privileges to opt-in to the feature for your team.
+To use <Constant name="copilot" />, you must have a <Constant name="cloud" /> [Starter, Enterprise, or Enterprise+ account](https://www.getdbt.com/contact) and administrative privileges to opt-in to the feature for your team.

-Certain features like [BYOK](#bringing-your-own-openai-api-key-byok), [natural prompts in Canvas](/docs/cloud/build-canvas-copilot), and more are only available on Enterprise and Enterprise plus plans.
+Certain features like [BYOK](#bringing-your-own-openai-api-key-byok), [natural prompts in Canvas](/docs/cloud/build-canvas-copilot), and more are only available on Enterprise and Enterprise+ plans.

 </Expandable>